 - Choose a solar company whose primary focus is solar.
 Solar focused companies will be more experienced, committed and motivated to provide better customer service.
 Since technology, processes, products, and best practices are continually changing, solar focused companies will be current and utilize the latest solar developments to provide you with the best solution.

 - Choose a solar company whose primary experience is solar.
 A lot of companies advertise 10, 20, or 30 years in business; however, they do not advertise how many of those years were focused on solar, or the age of their solar license.
 Unfortunately, it is common practice today for companies to hire a contractor who has had a license for, say, 15 years, and then advertise that the company has been primarily doing solar for 15 years.
-Research the companies you are considering to go solar with: Check their license history, how many permits they have pulled, and so forth.
-A great website to check on how many projects have been completed by a contractor is: https://www.buildzoom.com/.
-You can check license history and details at the CSLB site: http://www.cslb.ca.gov/.
+Research the companies you are considering to go solar with: Check their license history, how many local government agency permits they have obtained, and so forth.
+A great website to check on how many projects have been completed by a contractor is: Buildzoom.
+For California you can check license histories and details at the Contractors State License Board (CSLB) site: http://www.cslb.ca.gov/.

 - Choose a company that offers a choice to fit your needs.
 The company should offer a choice of products and services that meets your needs and situation – not theirs, perhaps based on an exclusive relationship with a particular manufacturer.
 Also, with ever changing technologies and products, a company that offers choice is also more likely to offer unbiased recommendations and have the expertise and experience to support that capability.
 It’s like the adage: when you sell only a hammer, all problems look like nails.